Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Retractions and runaway data

+There are many similarities between the continued use of retracted datasets and the continued citation of retracted papers, which is a well-known yet persistent challenge \cite{Silva2016WhyDS}.
+Several studies have shown that articles continue to be cited after retraction (e.g., \cite{CandalPedreira2020DoesRA, BarIlan2018TemporalCO, Schneider2020ContinuedPC}).
+One reason might be because the retraction status is often not clear in all locations where a paper is available \cite{Silva2016WhyDS}.
+Two primary types of interventions have been proposed to limit continued citation.
+The first involves making the retraction status of articles more clear and accessible \cite{BornemannCimenti2016PerpetuationOR, oransky_2016}.
+The second involves publication venues requiring authors to check that their reference list includes no retracted papers \cite{Sox2006ResearchMR, BarIlan2018TemporalCO}.
+The same types of interventions are applicable in the case of retracted datasets, and are reflected in the recommendations we provide in \Cref{sec:recommendations}.

-Outside of questions of efficacy, retraction can come into tension with efforts to archive datasets.
-Datasets are often seeded on the platforms Academic Torrents and Internet Archive.
-For example, while the creators TinyImages asked that existing copies of the dataset be deleted, it had already previously been added to both Academic Torrents and Internet Archive.
-The 2011 version of ImageNet, which contains offensive images that were later removed from official versions, had also previously been added to both sites.
-We found two Reddit posts emphasizing the need of data preservation following Tiny Images’ removal.
-In work critiquing machine learning datasets, Crawford and Paglen \cite{excavatingai} note the issue of “inaccessible or disappearing datasets,” writing that “If they are, or were, being used in systems that play a role in everyday life, it is important to be able to study and understand the worldview they normalize.
-Developing frameworks within which future researchers can access these data sets in ways that don’t perpetuate harm is a topic for further work,” illustrating this tension between regulation by retraction and archival interests.
+In addition to questions of efficacy, retraction can come into tension with efforts to archive datasets.
+In work critiquing machine learning datasets, \citet{excavatingai} note the issue of “inaccessible or disappearing datasets,” writing that “If they are, or were, being used in systems that play a role in everyday life, it is important to be able to study and understand the worldview they normalize.
+Developing frameworks within which future researchers can access these data sets in ways that don’t perpetuate harm is a topic for further work.”